Elastic-Softworks/.github/profile/README.md

 # ELASTIC SOFTWORKS

-Elastic Softworks is an open-source software project dedicated to the development and maintaining of free tools and programs.
+Elastic Softworks is an open-source software development project dedicated to the building and maintaining of free programs and libraries.

 ## JOIN